Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The real art in learning takes place as we move beyond proficiency, when our work becomes an expression of our essence."
+> "The greatest mistake you can make in life is to be continually fearing you will make one."
-> — **Josh Waitzkin**
+> — **Elbert Hubbard**

 ---